allegheny-college-cmpsc-101-fall-2023/exam-one-review/README.md

 for links to notes taken in class.

 Notes that are saved locally on you computer may be referenced on the exam.
-Therefore, be sure to save what you need locally before the exam date.
 Colab files can be downloaded as .py and .ipynb and viewed in VS Code.